rjaada/jaada.me/README.md

-# Gaudin Website
+# JAADA Website

-A clean, minimalist portfolio website for Gaudin, featuring a modern design with a focus on typography and user experience.
+A clean, minimalist portfolio website for JAADA, featuring a modern design with a focus on typography and user experience.

 ## Features